neuralmagic/sparsify/README.md

 ### Example Commands by Experiment Type

 Here are examples you may wish to run; pick your use case and see if you can successfully run your first experiment!
+With successful experiments, a `model.onnx` file will be created in your working directory, which will be the optimized model, and you will have no CLI errors.

 #### Running One-Shot Experiments